alexch/codelikethis/public/lessons/javascript/cypress.md

 * *network stubs* with `cy.route()` for canned scenarios involving server failures or edge cases
 * *screenshots* for each failure; *videos* of entire test run (optionally)
 * tests are paused immediately on failure, for *debugging* live app state with DevTools
+* tests are written in *modern JavaScript* using a Jasmine/Jest-like interface and Mocha assertions

+# Cypress Anti-Features

+Cypress is *not* an after-the-fact click-and-record QA automation tool for so-called "non-technical" testers.

+ * tests are written in *modern JavaScript* so your testers need to understand callbacks, method chaining, jQuery, Mocha and Chai, and fat arrows, as well as CSS selectors and DOM lifecycle events

+ * tests use an *enqueued linear control flow* so some familiar techniques like `if..then` and `let` variables don't work as expected
+   * fortunately the docs are **amazing** and cover these scenarios very well

+ * tests use CSS selectors to find page elements, so your app needs to be written with sensible `id`s and `classes` and `data-*` values in its DOM

+> "Yes, this may require server side updates, but you have to make an untestable app testable if you want to test it!" - [Cypress Conditional Testing Guide](https://docs.cypress.io/guides/core-concepts/conditional-testing.html)

 # Cypress Runner UI